-A copy of the approved EMPr, the Environmental Authorisation and any relevant construction method statements must be kept on site at all times during pre-construction, construction and rehabilitation activities.
-The ECO Reports must be retained by the Applicant for a period of at least 5 years, and must be provided to the Competent Authority upon request.
+A copy of the approved EMPr, the Environmental Authorisation and any relevant construction method statements must be kept on site at all times during pre-construction, construction, and rehabilitation activities.
+The ECO Reports must be retained by the Holder of the EA for a period of at least 5 years and must be provided to the Competent Authority upon request.